5 Types of Sensors That Can be Used on Manufacturing Equipment

 In the industrial and maintenance landscape, these sensors can be used to track acceleration, tilt, gravity influence and adherence to a coordinate grid — all useful for monitoring the performance of moving equipment such as CNC components or robotic arms.

 - Torque sensors: Torque sensors are also used with rotating equipment.
 When combined with vibration sensors, maintenance personnel can achieve unprecedented insight and actionable data to identify and address potential issues early, maximizing equipment uptime and nearly eliminating unplanned downtime.
+This is connected to the monitoring of motor function within machines, which is one of the most important applications of machine sensors.
+Motor condition monitors are vital for gauging the overall health of equipment and spotting the early warning signs of impending breakdowns.
+With these capabilities added to machinery, it becomes easier to diagnose issues before they have an opportunity to impact productivity.

 Torque sensors monitor overload capacity, torque reaction and more — communicating data not only for analysis but also for alarms and fail-safes if a certain level is reached.
 In this way, torque sensors not only enable predictive maintenance, but also reduce or eliminate equipment damage — extending the service life of machinery.
 While each type of sensor offers different benefits for different applications, the results of sensors and data monitoring are the same — a more proactive, accurate and effective approach to maintenance — eliminating unplanned downtime, improving production quality, increasing overall productivity, extending equipment life, and streamlining the entire maintenance practice for the organization.